 Revision is a skill that learners need to familiarise themselves with.
-Students have access to DODDLE, our online revision and homework platform which contains lots of really useful revision materials -
+Students have access to DODDLE, our online revision and homework platform which contains lots of really useful revision materials.

 Feedback from the tests

-Students should receive feedback from two sources.
+Students will receive feedback from two sources.
 Firstly, they will receive a raw score which tells them how many marks they have gained; this will be supported by some analysis of how they have done in particular areas, with strengths highlighted along with specific areas for developments.